For security purposes, avoid installing WordPress sites using the user name “admin”.

 You can now delete your old user account …

-Choose the option to assign all content owned by the old admin account and reassigned it to the new user, then confirm the deletion of the old account …
+Choose the option to attribute all content owned by the old admin account and reassigned it to the new admin, then confirm the deletion of the old account …

 You are now left with only the new Admin account, effectively changing your WordPress admin user name …